Texas Maternity Leave Retaliation Attorneys

-The attorneys at Leichter Law Firm PC are well-versed in the many ways an employer may try to retaliate against you when you return from maternity leave.
+The attorneys at Leichter Law Firm PC are well-versed in the many ways an employer may try to retaliate against you when you take or return from maternity leave.
 We are proud to represent hard-working parents who deserve job security.
-If you believe you’ve been the victim of maternity leave retaliation, call us at (956) 205-0884 or contact us online to schedule a free consultation with an experienced retaliation attorney today.
+If you believe you’ve been the victim of maternity leave retaliation, call us at (956) 205-0884 or contact us online to schedule a free consultation with an experienced Texas maternity leave retaliation attorney today.

 Do I Need a Maternity Leave Retaliation Lawyer?

 Proving maternity leave retaliation can be a very complicated prospect.
 While it may be clear to you that your hours were reduced or you were demoted as a result of taking maternity leave, your employer will probably not see the issue the same way.
 Often, an employer will justify terminating or downgrading your employment with rules or policy violations to try to mask the real reason for retaliation.
 In order to succeed in your claim, you will have to have substantial evidence to demonstrate that the actions taken against you were wrongful.

 A maternity leave retaliation lawyer will be prepared to refute the employer’s defense of your termination or demotion as being “for cause,” which means that your employer has a justification that you violated the rules or practices of the company.
 It is crucial to hire an attorney with experience in this area because of the complexity of proving that your maternity leave was the real reason for terminating or demoting you.
 A lawyer who has handled similar cases in the past will know what kinds of evidence may be required, and how to collect that evidence.

 Why Choose Leichter Law Firm PC to Handle My Case?